The 2013 Columbus Area College Fair will be from 11 a.m. to 12:30 p.m. Thursday Oct 3, on the main level of Columbus East High School, 230 Marr Road.

 The number of colleges planning to attend the fair is up from recent years.

-Katie Vandergriff, East’s college and scholarship coordinator, said the economy caused some schools not to participate in the last two to three years.
+Katie Vandergriff, East’s college and scholarship coordinator, said the economy caused some schools not to participate in the past few years.

 “More colleges coming back means more options for students,” she said.